Reference

 with $z ∈ ℂ$, to modes n1 and n2 of the state represented by v.

-Boson sampling output simulation
+Gaussian boson-sampling output simulation

 Here lies the heart of this package: the following methods implement the algorithms in [1] and [2] in order to be able to simulate a Gaussian boson sampling experiment with matrix-product states.